LLEGIT/star_wars_wiki/README.md

-# star_wars_wiki
+# Star Wars wiki

-Star wars wiki is a front-end website fetching a star wars API in JS with HTML/CSS for the display and style
+Front-end website fetching SWAPI (Star Wars API) in JS with HTML/CSS for the display and style